-LONG-TERM INCENTIVE PLANS--AWARDS IN LAST FISCAL YEAR
+LONG-TERM INCENTIVE PLANS -- AWARDS IN LAST FISCAL YEAR

-PERFORMANCE OR OTHER ESTIMATE D FUTURE PAYO UTS NUMBER OF SHARES, UNITS OR PERIOD UNTIL MATURATION UNDER NON-STO CK-PRICE-BASE D PLANS <f2></f2> NAME OTHER RIGHTS <f1></f1> OR PAYOUT THRESHOLD TARGET MAXIMUM Geoffrey B. Bloom 50 3 years \$ 123,553 \$ 247,108 \$ 370,661 Steven M. Duffy 25 3 years 30,084 60,168 90,252 V. Dean Estes 25 3 years 29,734 59,468 89,202 Stephen L. Gulis, Jr. 25 3 years 26,746 53,491 80,237 Timothy J. O'Donovan <fn></fn> 35 3 years 51,511 103,021 154,532
+NUMBER OF SHARES, UNITS OR PERFORMANCE OR OTHER PERIOD UNTIL MATURATION ESTIMATED FUTURE PAYOUTS UNDER NON-STOCK-PRICE-BASED PLANS(2) NAME OTHER RIGHTS(1) OR PAYOUT THRESHOLD TARGET MAXIMUM Geoffrey B. Bloom 50% 3 years \$149,542 \$299,083 \$598 , 167 Steven M. Duffy 35 3 years 45,125 90,251 180,501 Stephen L. Gulis, Jr. 35 3 years 42,650 85,299 170,599 Blake W. Krueger 35 3 years 45,019 90,038 180,077 Timothy J. O'Donovan 4 0 3 years 70,325 140,650 281,300

-- <F1> Under the Company's Long-Term Incentive Plan (1995-1997), key management employees may earn incentive compensation based upon achievement of specified earnings per share ("EPS") over a threeyear performance period.
-The numbers reported in the column under the heading "Number of Shares, Units or Other Rights" represent the percentage of each officer's average base salary during the three-year period that the officer will receive as bonus compensation under the plan if the specified EPS are achieved.
+(1) Under the Company's Long-Term Plan, key management employees may earn incentive compensation based upon achievement of specified earnings per share ("EPS") goals over a 3-year performance period.
+The numbers reported in the column under the heading "Number of Shares, Units or Other Rights" represent the percentage of each officer's average earned salary during the 3-year period that the officer will receive as bonus compensation under the plan if the specified EPS targets are achieved.
 These amounts were determined by the Compensation Committee.
-If higher or lower actual EPS are attained during the three-year performance period, the percentage of base salary to be received as bonus compensation by each officer will be correspondingly higher or lower.
-Bonuses are conditioned upon achieving a minimum or "threshold" EPS.
-Bonuses are also capped at a maximum amount and may not exceed 150% of the percentage of base salary reported under the heading "Number of Shares, Units or Other Rights" with respect to each participant.
-EPS goals were established by the Compensation Committee at the beginning of 1995 for the period ending on the last day of the Company's 1997 fiscal year.
+If higher or lower actual EPS levels are attained during the 3-year performance period, the percentage of base salary to be received as bonus compensation by each officer will be correspondingly higher, lower or zero.
+Bonuses are conditioned upon achieving a minimum or "threshold" EPS level.
+EPS goals were established by the Compensation Committee at the beginning of 1997 for the period ending on the last day of the Company's 1999 fiscal year.
 EPS goals are expressed as net earnings per share after taxes.

-For any bonuses to be paid, EPS in the third year of the performance period must equal at least 20% of the total EPS goal for the entire period. - <F2> Under the plan, amounts earned as bonus compensation are calculated based on each participant's average annual base salary during the three-year performance period.
-For purposes of this table, the "Threshold," "Target" and "Maximum" amounts have been calculated using each named individual's base salary for 1995 as reported in the Summary Compensation Table, adjusted for cost of living increases in each successive year in the performance period which average 5.0% per year.
-Amounts payable under the plan are paid (i) in cash equal to 50% of the amount payable, and (ii) in shares of restricted stock that have a market value, on the date the cash payment is made, equal to 140% of the remaining 50% payable under the plan.
+(2) Under the Long-Term Plan, amounts earned as bonus compensation are calculated based on each participant's average annual earned salary during the 3-year performance period.
+For purposes of illustration, the "Threshold," "Target" and "Maximum" amounts in the table have been calculated using each named individual's base salary for 1997 as reported in the Summary Compensation Table, adjusted for 5% annual cost of living increases.
+Amounts payable under the Long-Term Plan are paid (i) in cash equal to 50% of the amount payable and (ii) in shares of restricted stock that have a market value, on the date the cash payment is made, equal to 140% of the remaining 50% payable under the Long-Term Plan (i.e. 70% of the calculated bonus amount).
 The dollar amounts reported under the headings "Threshold," "Target" and "Maximum" reflect the value of the cash payment and the market value of restricted stock to be received on the date of payment.
 Shares of restricted stock are granted under the Company's existing plans that provide for such awards.
-The restrictions lapse with respect to one-third of the shares on each anniversary of the date of grant over a three-year period.
+The restrictions lapse with respect to one-third of the shares on each anniversary of the date of grant.